labex-labs/labex-cheatsheets/docs/cheatsheets/en/hydra.md

   <BaseQuizOption value="D">Runs in verbose mode only</BaseQuizOption>

   <BaseQuizAnswer>
-    The `-V` flag enables verbose mode, which shows detailed output including each login attempt, making it easier to monitor progress and debug issues during password attacks.
+    The <code>-V</code> flag enables verbose mode, which shows detailed output including each login attempt, making it easier to monitor progress and debug issues during password attacks.
   </BaseQuizAnswer>
 </BaseQuiz>